 – Protect your accounts and Social Media: use strong passwords (with letters, capitals, numbers and symbols) for your accounts (emails, Amazon, iTunes, Social, any website registration) and change them every so often.
 Never share your passwords.
-Have a strict privacy in your Social Media and be careful with the information you post on it.
+Have a strict privacy on your Social Media and be careful with the information you post on it.
 Scammers will use names of people you know (friends) or information they can find about you to try to gain your trust or threaten you.
 Be wary of new friend requests, and possible false profiles that randomly add you as a friend.

-– Research about the sender: when you are unsure if something is Scam or not, because it looks very legit, research about the company or individual who has contacted you.
+– Research about the sender: when you are unsure if something is a Scam or not, because it looks very legit, research the company or individual who has contacted you.
 You can trace his/her email address, phone number, or any other detail with a simple search on the Internet.
-If it’s a company, check their website and also search them in your engine, so you can get information from other people who have previously been in contact with them.
+If it’s a company, check their website and also search them in a search engine, so you can get information from other people who have previously been in contact with them.
 If you have only had contact by phone or email with the person, ask them to do a video call (many scammers will disappear after this request).
 If they accept, take a picture during the call, so you have their face in case they trick you.

 – Protect your money: Never give your bank details to a company or individual you don’t trust.
 Be wary of unusual payment methods like prepaid debit cards, iTunes cards, gift cards, or non-traceable methods (Money Gram, Western Union).
 Use only bank transfers (verify the recipient’s information with the bank first if you are unsure of its existence) and reliable and traceable on-line platforms (PayPal, Transfer-Wire).
 When shopping on-line be wary of sales and deals that are “too good to be true”.

 Some examples of the most common Scams